babelouest/ulfius/API.md

 3 callback functions are available for the websocket implementation:

-- `websocket_manager_callback`: This function will be called in a separated thread, and the websocket will remain open as long as this callback function is not completed.
+- `websocket_manager_callback`: This function will be called in a separate thread, and the websocket will remain open as long as this callback function is not completed.
 In this function, your program will have access to the websocket status (connected or not), and the list of messages sent and received.
-When this function returns, the websocket will close itself automatically.
+When this function ends, the websocket will close itself automatically.
 - `websocket_incoming_message_callback`: This function will be called every time a new message is sent by the client.
 Although, it is in synchronous mode, which means that you won't have 2 different `websocket_incoming_message_callback` of the same websocket executed at the same time.
 - `websocket_onclose_callback`: This function will be called right after the websocket connection is closed, but before the websocket structure is cleaned.

 You must specify at least one of the callback functions `websocket_manager_callback` or `websocket_incoming_message_callback`.

-When the function `ulfius_stop_framework` is called, it will wait for all running websockets to complete by themselves, there is no force close.
-So if you have a `websocket_manager_callback` function running, you *MUST* complete this function in order to make a clean stop of the http daemon.
+When the function `ulfius_stop_framework` is called, it will wait for all running websockets to end by themselves, there is no force close.
+So if you have a `websocket_manager_callback` function running, you *MUST* end this function in order to make a clean stop of the http daemon.

 For each of these callback function, you can specify a `*_user_data` pointer containing any data you need.